Best May Dividend Paying Stocks

 Okay.
 That concludes my review of 10 stocks that pay dividends in May.

 This group contains Dividend Kings, Dividend Aristocrats, and Dividend Achievers.
-Plus, a couple of soon-to-be Dividend Achievers.

 The Metrics For These May Dividend Payers